MACEval: A Multi-Agent Continual Evaluation Network for Large Models: Conclusion

 \section{Conclusion}

 This work introduces MACEval, a novel dynamic evaluation framework for large generative models, which provides effective solutions to avoid data contamination and reduce human participation by a multi-agent system-based automatic evaluation network.
 To identify the upper bound of performance and evaluate continually, we propose an AUC-inspired metric, further incorporating the evaluation topologies to measure the overall performance of large models.
-Evaluation results on five high-profile capabilities, including visual perception, text comprehension, math, algorithm reasoning, and coding, demonstrate the effectiveness, efficiency, and flexibility of MACEval compared to existing benchmarks.
-We believe that employing large models as agents to form the autonomous evaluation network presents a promising direction for achieving safe and fair evaluation.
+Experiments on five high-profile capabilities demonstrate the effectiveness, efficiency, and flexibility of MACEval compared to existing benchmarks, presenting a promising direction for achieving fair evaluation.